 Obviously, there are situations in life that necessitate an extended break from running.
-The postpartum phase, stress fractures or serious injuries, surgeries, and other medical reasons all warrant several weeks off of running – without dispute.
+The postpartum phase, stress fractures or serious injuries, surgeries, contracting a serious illness, and other medical reasons all warrant several weeks off of running – without dispute.
 This post, however, focuses on when you feel you need an extended break from running during to other reasons – reasons with a less concrete timeline of “take of x weeks until you are healed.”
 This post looks at taking an extended break from running due to the need for a mental break or due to overtraining.

 Many runners are afraid to take a break from running.
 They have invested months, if not years, into training and building their fitness.
 They fear an extended break because it could mean undoing years of hard work.
 However, sometimes avoiding a break at all costs actually puts you in a worse situation, especially if you deal with burn out or overtraining.

 On the flip side, there are stories of where an extended break leads to a breakthrough.
 Most famously, Desi Linden took time off of training in summer 2017 and then won the Boston Marathon in April 2018.
 However, it’s worth noting that (a) the extended break was not the exclusive factor in her victory, (b) she put in several months of hard training between the break and the race, and (c) like most elite runners, she is especially genetically gifted in her response to training.
 Not everyone will build back that quickly from an extended break, and an extended break is not a magic pill for a sudden racing breakthrough.

 So what’s the best approach?
 How do you know if an extended break will harm or benefit you?